kellerza/sunsynk/hass-addon-sunsynk/DOCS.md

   1 - Messages for filter changes
   2 - debug level logging

-## Sensor modifiers - Min/Max/Now/Average/Smart
+## Sensor modifiers - Min/Max/Now/Average/Step

 Sensors fields can be modified by adding a modifier to the end of the field name.
-Without any modifier, the sensor will have a smart interval.
+Without any modifier, a default modifier will be added based on the field name
-The average will be reported every 60 seconds. will be reported immediately.
-These type of fields can be used in automations that will respond within the measurement interval of the SMA Energy meter (1 second)

 Other modifiers